College or Work after High School?

 The loans for college can be outrageous; however, a college degree can give a person a greater income that will make up for all the college expenses.
 In the long run and economically, going to college is the better choice.

 Studies show, workers aged 25 and up, who only completed a high school degree, had a median income of $27,380, while workers with a bachelor’s degree earned a median income of $46,440.
 According to the Institute for Higher Education, one study highlighted special benefits to choosing a college degree, such as increased savings and job flexibility, and better consumer decision-making.
+Again, if you want to enhance your personal development, you need a personal development coach.
+We've lined up a 30-min session with a World Class professional for free (Click Here).

 There are people who choose to work in hopes to be able to eventually someday afford college.
 Oftentimes, individuals who make this decision are those who have family or personal debt that needs to be paid off, thus higher priority over continuing a college education.